 In addition to a larger 10-inch screen, the Google Nest Hub Max also has a video chat camera that doubles as a security cam.
 Not only does it take advantage of a number of the best Google Assistant commands and best Google Home commands, it also comes with a few new tricks, including facial recognition and the ability to track you as you move around the room.

-Google Nest Hub Max: Price and release date
+Google Nest Hub Max review: Price and release date

 The Nest Hub Max costs $229.99 and became available on September 9, 2019.